mozilla/sphinx-js/README.rst

   Use 'javascript' or 'typescript' depending on the language you use.
 The default is 'javascript'.

 ``js_source_path``
   A list of directories to scan (non-recursively) for JS files, relative to Sphinx's conf.py file.
 Can be a string instead if there is only one.
 If there is more than one, ``root_for_relative_js_paths`` must be specified as well.
+Defaults to '../'.

 ``jsdoc_config_path``
   A conf.py-relative path to a jsdoc or typedoc config file, which is useful if you want to specify your own jsdoc options, like recursion and custom filename matching.